 Advances in tracking and visibility

 The Internet of Things (IoT) is already shaking up the world of warehousing.
 IoT fosters better communication and collaboration between supply chain partners, plus greater accountability across the board.
-IoT adoption will continue to grow over the next decade as technology costs are now within reach for many warehouses and logistics operations.
+IoT adoption will continue to grow over the next decade as technology costs are now within reach for many warehouses and warehouse logistics operations.
 Other benefits of IoT include:

 - The ability to readily identify risks in the supply chain